mittalyash616/Elevate_Labs_Project/Day-6/readme.md

 - `visualizations/` – Plots generated during the task

 **What I Learned:**
-- How to build a binary classifier using Logistic Regression.
-- How to split and standardize data for better model performance.
-- How to train and evaluate a model using metrics like precision, recall, and ROC-AUC.
+- Loaded and preprocessed data using Pandas and scikit-learn.

-- How the sigmoid function works and converts outputs to probabilities.
-- Gained hands-on experience in implementing Logistic Regression in Python.
+- Normalized features for better KNN performance.

+- Trained and tested the KNN model with different K values.

+- Evaluated results using accuracy and confusion matrix.

+- Visualized decision boundaries and accuracy trends.

+- Gained basic understanding of model building and evaluation.
 ---
 > Completed by **Yash Mittal**